Have you ever experienced your day and your mood getting ambushed by circumstances outside your control?

 I’ve been watching a fly go crazy against my screen window for the last five minutes.
-If he would merely fly around the corner, there’s an open door without a screen leading to freedom.
+If it would merely fly around the corner, there’s an open door without a screen leading to freedom.

 I can’t help but wonder if you and I are like that fly with our chance of emotional freedom just around the next corner and out of sight?

-If only we would relax and look around, we might find a new route leading towards everything we want in life.
+If only we would relax and look around, might we find a new route leading towards everything we want in life?

-The reason we don’t is because we’ve literally blinded ourselves to seeing anything new.
+The reason we don’t is that we’ve literally blinded ourselves to seeing anything new.
 We hang out in our old habitual thought patterns unable to see outside this box we call our life and continue to run the same circuits of the brain keeping us stuck in stressful and reactive beliefs.

 When we’re stuck in our old familiar ways of thinking, it’s impossible to consider something new or change emotionally.